 - Complainant and/or respondent may each select one advisor, who may also be legal counsel, to accompany them during the investigation process, Informal Resolution and Formal Procedures.
 If the complainant and/or respondent does not have an advisor, the university shall provide a trained employee, free of charge, to conduct cross-examination on their behalf.
 The advisor may be present with their respective party for all meetings, hearings and appeals.
 The advisors may ask questions on a party’s behalf during hearings but is otherwise not permitted to actively participate in meetings or appeals.
 The advisor may, however, attend meetings and appeals.
 When scheduling any meetings, hearings and/or appeals, primary consideration will be given to the parties and any witnesses.

 - The University will conduct an investigation to the extent of the information available.
-If the University obtains independent corroborating information of the misconduct it may determine it necessary to move forward with the investigation procedures and/or remedial measures without the involvement of a complainant.
+If the University obtains independent corroborating information of the discrimination, it may determine it necessary to move forward with the investigation procedures and/or remedial measures without the involvement of a complainant.

-- The University must dismiss complaints prior to conducting an investigation where a) the facts alleged would not constitute a violation of this policy; b) the complainant chooses to withdraw a formal complaint or any portion of the allegations; c) the respondent is no longer enrolled or employed; d) circumstances prevent the University from gathering evidence sufficient to reach a determination regarding the complaint; or e) the facts alleged did not occur in a University’s education program or activity.
+- The University must dismiss complaints prior to conducting an investigation where a) the facts alleged do not constitute a violation of this policy; b) the complainant chooses to withdraw a formal complaint or any portion of the allegations; c) the respondent is no longer enrolled or employed; d) circumstances prevent the University from gathering evidence sufficient to reach a determination regarding the complaint; or e) the facts alleged did not occur in a University’s education program or activity.
 The Title IX Coordinator shall notify the parties in writing of the dismissal of any formal complaint and the reason for such dismissal.

 - Informal Resolution

 Some complaints can be resolved through informal resolution between the parties.
-The Title IX Coordinator and/or designee may arrange for, or facilitate informal resolution between the parties.
+The Title IX Coordinator and/or designee may arrange for or facilitate informal resolution between the parties.

 - Informal resolution is voluntary and requires the written consent of the parties and the University.